vasyltech/noti-event-types/README.md

 The `MessageMarkdown` is optional, however, useful way to construct your own custom message that you'll see on the "Activity Log" page inside your WordPress dashboard.
 This message property is also used to compile the message that is send as notification to your email box.
 It heavily relies on the information that is captured when event occurred, so if you need to be more verbose with your message, you probably would want to declare more key/value pairs in the `Metadata` property.

-Last, but not least, the `Notifications` contains the array of notification types that will be triggered to route captured events to  different destination(s).
+The `Notifications` contains the array of notification types that will be triggered to route captured events to  different destination(s).
 In the initial Noti version, to avoid performance issues, events are captured in the database first, and then routed to elsewhere with WordPress cron job that occurs every minute.
 This behavior may be changed in later Noti versions if more near-to-realtime notifications will be needed.
 A bit more information about currently supported notification types you can find below.

+There are also two additional supported properties `Aggregate` and `Listener` that are more advanced topics and I'm explaining them in greater details below.

 ## Configuration Markers